astropy/astropy/docs/coordinates/frames.rst

     for a more annotated example of defining a new coordinate frame.

-Customising Display of Attributes
+Customizing Display of Attributes
 ---------------------------------

-If you want objects displayed as attributes of the frame to customise their display you can define a method named ``_astropy_repr_in_frame``.
-This method should be defined on the actual object that is the attribute **not** the `~astropy.coordinates.Attribute` descriptor itself.
+While the default `repr` for coordinate frames is suitable for most cases, you may want to customize how frame attributes are displayed in certain cases.
+To do this you can define a method named ``_astropy_repr_in_frame``.
+This method should be defined on the the object that's set to the frame attribute itself, **not** the `~astropy.coordinates.Attribute` descriptor.

 For example, you could have an object ``Spam`` which you have as an attribute of your frame::